 The cat population in Ireland was estimated at 318,000 in 2014, according to the national census.

-So what are special Irish cat names?
+So what are special cute Irish cat names?
+Or old Irish cat names for that matter.
 Here are a few you might want to call your next moggy.

 Read More: Top Irish names for your dog